Dark Chocolate Diet Has a Connection with Lower Body Mass Index (BMI)

 What led Dr. Golomb to carry out the research on chocolate and the possible link to lowering BMI was her familiarity with polyphenols which are antioxidants found in dark chocolate.
 Interestingly, dark chocolate can be linked to increased muscular performance, lean muscle mass and reducing weight without changes in calorie consumption or exercise levels.
 (I did my own research on why this is and it is related to the arginine content and nitric oxide production chocolate does in your body).
 Dr. Golomb cautioned the readers in her research study that eating large amounts of chocolate is not beneficial because according to her finding, it is the chocolate consumption frequency that is associated with lower BMI not the amount of chocolate consumed.
 Although I'd like to add I eat about 1pound of chocolate everyday - literally.

-This is me - your chocolatier author Jason. :) See I'm smiling because I'm on the chocolate diet.
+This is me - your chocolatier author Jason. :) See I'm smiling because I'm on the dark chocolate diet.

 So how much chocolate is good for you and can help you lose weight?
-According to Psychiatric Times, the recommended ‘dose’ of dark chocolate that should be taken regularly in order to boost metabolism should be about an ounce of dark chocolate three times a week.
+According to Psychiatric Times, the recommended ‘dose’ of dark chocolate that should be taken regularly in order to boost metabolism should be about an ounce of dark chocolate for diet three times a week.
 That translates to around 100 of our chocolate coins a week.
 Yep 100 I said.

 Losing weight requires maintaining a healthy diet and exercising regularly, the right amount of extra dark chocolate can give you an extra boost to reach your weight loss goals.